 The doctoral program in Francophone Studies is designed to provide a broad knowledge of the Francophone world, including France, Francophone Europe, Quebec, Acadia, Louisiana, the Antilles and Haiti, Sub-Saharan Africa, the Indian Ocean, the Maghreb, and the Mediterranean.
 The program offers a variety of approaches: literary, linguistic, critical, ethnographic, and historical.
 Courses offered through the departments of History, Sociology and Anthropology, and English (Folklore) complement those taught in the French and Francophone Studies program.

 For information about application materials and expectations, visit the Graduate School's application information page.

 Start your graduate career in Francophone Studies!
 Apply today »

 In addition to the general Graduate School Application Materials, you must also submit:

 - Statement of Academic Purpose

 - Writing Sample (approximately 30 pages total in French)

 - Audio Recording (for non-native French Speakers)

-- For fall admission, assistantships, and fellowships, the deadline is March 1.
+- For fall admission, assistantships, and fellowships, the priority consideration deadline is February 15.

-- For spring admission and assistantships, the deadline is November 1.
+- For spring admission and assistantships, the priority consideration deadline is October 15.